MLB-LED-Scoreboard/mlb-led-scoreboard/README.md

 "time_format"                    String  Sets the preferred hour format for displaying time.
 Accepted values are "12h" or "24h" depending on which you prefer.
 "end_of_day"                     String  A 24-hour time you wish to consider the end of the previous day before starting to display the current day's games.
 Uses local time from your Pi.
 "scrolling_speed"                Integer Sets how fast the scrolling text scrolls.
 Supports an integer between 0 and 6.
 "update_delay_seconds"           Integer Sets how long to wait before updating the preferred game.
 Must be positive.
+Update delays are rounded DOWN to the nearest 10 seconds.
 "debug"                          Bool    Game and other debug data is written to your console.
 "demo_date"                      String  A date in the format YYYY-MM-DD from which to pull data to demonstrate the scoreboard.
 A value of `false` will disable demo mode.
 ```

 ### Delaying Board Update

-* The "update_delay_seconds" will delay the update of your LED board to allow you to synchronize with the boroadcast feed.
-* You can only delay the board in 10 second increments, so a value of 3 coresponds to 30 seconds, 5 to 50 seconds etc.
+The `update_delay_seconds` setting will delay the update of your LED board to allow you to synchronize with the boroadcast feed.
+You can only delay updates in 10 second increments.
+If your preferred delay is not a multiple of 10, it will be rounded down to the nearest 10 seconds.
+For example, an `update_delay_seconds` value of 35 will be rounded down to 30.

-* There appears to be a lot of variability in broadcast delays across networks/teams/CDN's.
-* Please note, that if restarting the service with a delay, it will take the value of cycles set for the board to be in sync.
-If you set the value to 3, it will take 30-40 seconds for the buffer to fill and the board to delay.
+Please note, that if restarting the scoreboard with a delay, the scoreboard will "stall" while waiting to fill its delay buffer.
+For instance, if you set the value to 30, it will take between 30-40 seconds for the delay buffer to fill and fresh data to display.

 ### Additional Features
-* Runs/Hits/Errors - Runs are always shown on the games screen, but you can enable or adjust spacing of a "runs, hits, errors" display.
+* Line score (RHE) - Runs are always shown on the games screen, but you can enable or adjust spacing of the line score display.
 Take a look at the [coordinates readme file](/coordinates/README.md) for details.

 * Pitch Data - Pitch data can be shown on the game screen, See the [coordinates readme file](/coordinates/README.md) for details.
 In addition, the `short` and `long` pitch description can be changed in data/pitches.py